The Greater Reset 2021: Strategic Insights into the Future of Work

-Referencing from my talk in our learning webinar last year, I highlighted key forces & trends that have impacted and will continue to shape the future of work.
-For 2021, here’s what I believe will remain relevant in the HR front - what you should start doing to prepare your organization for what’s next or continue pursuing to keep up with the current demand.
+Referencing from my talk in one of our learning webinars, I highlighted key forces & trends that have impacted and will continue to shape the future of work.
+For 2021 and beyond that, here’s what I believe will remain relevant in the HR front - what you should start doing to prepare your organization for what’s next or continue pursuing to keep up with the current demand.

 Remote working as the new normal